confluentinc/examples/clients/docs/csharp.rst

 .NET
 ====

-Produce messages to and consume messages from a |ak| cluster using the .NET Producer and Consumer.
+In this tutorial, you will produce messages to and consume messages from an |ak-tm| cluster using the .NET Producer and Consumer.

 Prerequisites